rjspencer/docs/theming.md

     defaults to `false`

 ### CommentLink
-Add a link to comment on a specific item
+Add a link to comment on a specific item in a modal, will also show any previously existing comments

 CommentText
 :	the text to show in the link for adding a comment